Skip links

 Iโ€™ve made this in a cast iron pan and a heavy stainless skillet.
 Both work as long as the pan is hot and the pieces arenโ€™t crowded.
 I donโ€™t recommend baking or slow cooking since you lose the browning that makes this dish work.

 The base method matters here.
 Small changes are fine, but pushing it too far usually takes away what makes these steak bites reliable.
+If Iโ€™m rounding out the meal, I might also add something hearty on the side like these Big Mac Sliders to keep the table relaxed and complete.

 Storing and Making Texas Roadhouse Steak Bites Ahead